Frequently Asked Questions About Closed-End Funds and Their Use of Leverage

 What are closed-end funds?

 Closed-end funds are professionally managed investment companies.
-Closed-end funds issue a fixed number of common shares that typically are listed on a stock exchange.
-Once issued, a closed-end fund’s common shares are not typically purchased or redeemed directly by the fund, but instead are bought and sold in the open market.
+Closed-end funds generally issue a fixed number of common shares that are listed on a stock exchange or traded in the over-the-counter market.
+Once issued, a closed-end fund’s common shares typically are not purchased or redeemed directly by the fund but instead are bought and sold in the open market.

 In what types of securities do closed-end funds invest?

 Closed-end funds invest in a wide variety of domestic and foreign securities, including common stocks, preferred stocks, high-yield bonds, municipal bonds, and corporate bonds.
 Because a closed-end fund does not need to maintain cash reserves or sell securities to meet redemptions, the fund has the flexibility to invest in less-liquid portfolio securities.
 For example, a closed-end fund may invest in securities of very small companies, municipal bonds that are not widely traded, or securities traded in countries that do not have fully developed securities markets.

 How are closed-end funds priced?